jonthysell/QuickEPUB/README.md

 # QuickEPUB #

-QuickEPUB is an open-source .NET Portable Class Library for generating simple ebooks in the EPUB format.
+QuickEPUB is an open-source .NET Standard library for generating simple ebooks in the EPUB format.

 EPUB is a very powerful and flexible format for publishing e-books.
 Most open-source libraries for creating EPUBs are just as powerful and flexible, but often require you to really understand how EPUBs work in order to use them effectively.